-Surveillance results were no different from earlier years, all faecal samples collected from wild carnivores in mainland Norway as part of the surveillance program in 2018, were negative by PCR for E. multilocularis.
+Surveillance results were no different from earlier years.
+All faecal samples collected from wild carnivores in mainland Norway as part of the surveillance program in 2019, were negative by PCR for E. multilocularis.

-According to requirements of Regulation (EU) No 1152/2011, Annex II, the disease freedom status must have a pathogen-specific surveillance program designed to detect a prevalence of \leq 1% at confidence level of at least 95%.
-The number of samples collected and analysed in Norway in 2018 was sufficient to document a current prevalence of E. multilocularis of below 1%.
+According to requirements of Regulation (EU) No 1152/2011, Annex II, the disease freedom status must have a pathogen-specific surveillance program designed to detect a prevalence of \leq 1% at minimum confidence level of 95%.
+The number of samples collected and analysed in Norway in 2019 was sufficient to document a current prevalence of E. multilocularis of below 1%.

-However, it is worrying that the rising prevalence in countries close to Norway has increased the risk of introduction of the parasite.
-In Sweden, there are already detections of E. multilocularis in four different regions (10), and surveillance in Denmark has demonstrated its presence in a new region in Denmark (16).
+However, it is worrying that the rising prevalence in countries close to Norway, has increased the risk of introduction of the parasite to Norway.
+In Sweden, there are already detections of E. multilocularis in four different regions (10), and surveillance in Denmark has demonstrated its presence in two regions (16).
+Studies in Sweden have discovered E. multilocularis in the intermediate hosts of field vole (Microtus agrestis) and water voles (Arvicola amphibious) in two study areas (20).
 Moreover, studies in the Baltics have shown a wider distribution of the tapeworm than previously anticipated, which has caused an increasing number of alveolar echinococcosis cases in humans (17).
 This is worrying, as a lack of compliance with the anthelmintic treatment requirements for pets entering the Norway after having visited endemic areas has been demonstrated (18, 19).
-The above-mentioned points illustrate why it is imperative to continue to monitor for E. multilocularis in Norway to document and ensure Norway has a continuous disease free status via the annual surveillance program.
+The above-mentioned points illustrate why it is imperative to continue with the surveillance for E. multilocularis in Norway to document and ensure Norway has a continuous disease free status via the annual surveillance program.

-Our results support the maintenance of the national regulation for compulsory anthelmintic treatment of imported dogs to minimize the risk of E. multilocularis introduction to Norway.
+Our results support the maintenance of the national regulation for compulsory anthelmintic treatment of imported dogs to minimize the risk of an introduction of E. multilocularis to Norway.